 Entry-Level Roles and Progression for Professors

-The BLS indicated that a doctoral level education is the widely accepted standard for first-time professors.
+The BLS indicates that a doctoral level education is the widely accepted standard for first-time professors.
 Four-year colleges and universities will likely be looking for applicants who are doctoral candidates or already have a doctorate.
 Professional experience requirements tend to be more varied and flexible than academic accomplishments.
-Depending on the school and subject, professorial candidates may need years of research work or other relevant professional history.
+Depending on the school and subject, professorial candidates may need years of research work or other relevant professional experience.